elem-app/spaceport/README.md

 ```sh
 sp add <project name> -p <primary source> -o <other source 1> -o <other source 2> ...
 ```

+> [!IMPORTANT]
+> Currently, because of the output token limit of Claude, the primary source should not be too long, otherwise the generated specs may be incomplete or miss certain details.
+> A recommended length of the primary source is 1000-1500 tokens.

 #### Step 3.
 Generate specs